SLongofono/Classwork-Resume/KU_Programming_Club/README.md

 *order.py* -		Take in a word as a string, and determine if its letters are in
 			alphabetical order, in reverse alphabetical order, or otherwise.

+*pally.py* - 		Find the longest palindrome present in a given string.

 *ThanksPython.py* -	Take in a number as a string, and return the sum of the digits of
 			two to the power of that number.